adheenasanish/Online-Strore/README.md

 # Online-store

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.[Backend is developed in Asp.net core[Web API]

 ## Development server